GoKEV/Lab-Playbooks/README.md

 # Ansible Playbooks

+First off, please don't use these on anything production.
+In fact, don't use these if you don't understand what they're doing.
+Some of the playbooks here will change configuration files and overwrite settings on your servers.
+Only run these on non-production servers and servers where you aren't afraid of changes.
+I am not responsible for anything that happens because you run this in a place where it wasn't meant to be run.
+Thank you.  -Kev

 [![N|Solid](http://gokev.com/GoKEVicon300.png)](https://goKev.com)

 This is a set of stuff to go along with a Red Hat Satellite Server 6.x implementation